heroiclabs/nakama-cpp/README.md

 ## Tick

-To allow the client execute your callbacks in your thread you have to call `tick` method periodically in your thread.
-Each 50 ms is ok.
+Allow the client to execute your callbacks in your thread.
+To do this you must call `tick` method periodically (recommended every 50ms) in your thread.

 ```cpp
 client->tick();
 if (rtClient)
     rtClient->tick();
 ```

-Without this the default client and realtime client will not work.
+Without this the default client and realtime client will not work, and you will not send or receives responses from the server.

 ### Authenticate